-Kim Jong Un Vows To Tame 'Mentally Deranged' Donald Trump 'With Fire'
+Kim Vows To Tame 'Mentally Deranged' Trump As North Korea Threatens H-Bomb Test

 Pyongyang and Washington have traded escalating threats in recent months, with Trump vowing in August to use “fire and fury” if necessary.
 His administration has made it clear that military intervention remains on the table as a potential strategy to rein in North Korea.

+The Kim dynasty has threatened to rain down its own “fire” against its enemies for decades, including pledges to reduce Seoul “to ashes.”
+But analysts say Kim’s direct address to a foreign leader is unique, and they fear what he may test next to flex the north’s military might.

-North Korea conducted its sixth and most powerful nuclear test on Sept.
+North Korea has rapidly escalated its antagonistic military agenda this year, prompting widespread international condemnation.
+The country conducted its sixth and most powerful nuclear test on Sept.
 3, claiming it had detonated a hydrogen bomb designed to be carried on an intercontinental ballistic missile.
 Experts believe it was approximately 17 times as strong as the bomb used to devastate the Japanese city of Hiroshima during World War II.
+Less than two weeks later, the north also launched a missile over the Japanese mainland, the second time it had done so.

 The U.N.
 Security Council passed its toughest-ever sanctions on North Korea after the test, which U.S. Secretary of State Rex Tillerson later said should “represent the floor, not the ceiling, of the action we should take.”

-Note: This article has been updated with additional comment on North Korea’s nuclear test threat.